Compensation After Stockholm Airport Flight Cancellations and Delays

 Additionally, if the airline cancelled your flight less than 2 weeks before you were due to fly, you may be owed up to £520 as well, or up to €600 in the EU

 Passengers should be aware that there are some exceptions under the law.
 One example is if Stockholm Airport had to cancel flights for a reason that was outside of the airline's control.
 That is classified as extraordinary circumstances and the airline won't have to pay compensation.
-Typical examples of extraordinary circumstances include dangerous weather conditions at
+Typical examples of extraordinary circumstances include dangerous weather conditions at the airport, or a strike by air traffic control.

 We break down the situations where you are, and aren't, in line for compensation here, but our free compensation check can also tell you in just minutes if your flight cancellation qualifies for compensation.